Congress slams BJP for calling Nehru grandfather of Partition | Politics

 The Congress on Saturday slammed the BJP for putting up front page advertisements in a few vernacular dailies in Karnataka, calling the first Prime Minister Jawaharlal Nehru as the grandfather of India’s Partition.

-As Rahul Gandhi’s ‘Bharat Jodo Yatra’ (Unite India March) entered the second day in Karnataka, the State unit of the BJP put out an advertisement in some Kannada newspapers which read, “Can the great grandson unite what the ‘grandfather of India partition’ did?”
-With a map dividing Pakistan and Bangladesh in the middle of Nehru's and Rahul Gandhi’s photographs, the advertisement painted in black questions, “Can the unity of India possible from a party, which caused the bloodbath of the citizens only to come to power?”
+As Rahul Gandhi’s ‘Bharat Jodo Yatra’ (Unite India March) entered the second day in Karnataka, the State unit of the BJP put out an advertisement in some Kannada newspapers which read, “Can the great grandson unite what the ‘grandfather of India's Partition’ did?”
+With a map of India and divided Pakistan and Bangladesh in the middle of Nehru's and Pakistan founder Mohammed Ali Jinnah's photographs on either side, the advertisement painted in black questions, “Is the unity of India possible from a party, which caused the bloodbath of the citizens only to come to power?”
 The BJP alleged that the agenda of ‘Bharat Jodo Yatra’ is to disintegrate India.

 The Congress took strong exception to the accusation, saying the right wing has always been on the wrong side of the history.